 I love Van Jones.
 He has a way of drawing people in to a biblical worldview (especially of caring for creation) without necessarily using biblical language.
 He makes things make sense.
 Here he talks about the poor and the planet and plastic pollution.

-If this is gonna be a Christian nation that doesn’t help the poor, either we’ve got to pretend that Jesus was just as selfish as we are or we’ve got to acknowledge that he commanded us to love […]
+Stephen Colbert tells it like it is, almost crossing over from satire to sincerity in doing so: If this is gonna be a Christian nation that doesn’t help the poor, either we’ve got to pretend that Jesus was just as selfish as we are or we’ve got to acknowledge that he commanded us to love […]